 There are some little tricks to making a paper flower bridal bouquet, which I share with you in my video tutorial below.
 For this paper anemone and succulent bridal bouquet, specifically, I will also show you which succulents, air plants, and fern pieces I use from each kit.
 Any extras you have left over from the kits can be used in your other flower arrangements or home decor.

 If you have never made a paper flower bouquet before, don’t worry!
 Making your own wedding bouquet is very simple to do.
 And it is also a great way to save money on your wedding flowers.
 Typically bridal bouquets cost at least $100 or more.
-But, this bridal bouquet bundle is just $33.90!
+But, this bridal bouquet bundle is much more affordable!
 It’s also something you can keep forever as a reminder of your special day, which is priceless.

 If you end up making this paper anemone and succulent bridal bouquet for your wedding day, I’d love to see it!
 Make sure to share your beautiful bouquet with us by using the hashtag #MadeWithLia when you post pictures on Instagram or Facebook.
 Or email pictures to us at firstname.lastname@example.org.
 If you’re a member, you can also post it to our private Facebook page for everyone to ooh and ahh over!